 I started out on a journey to clean up my mind, body and soul.
 Five years later, I'm 30 lbs lighter, I'm more inspired, more creative, less irritable, more energetic and a better person to myself and everyone around me.

 I knew I had to take what I had learned on this journey and use it to help others.
 That's why we started That Clean Life.
 But here are some other important lessons I've learned along the way.

 #1.
 Just start with your eating habits

 If you want to change the way you look and feel, start with what you are putting in your body.
 I used to spend hours at the gym and arrive home and throw back a pint of ice cream.
-I quickly learned you can't out run a bad diet.
-So start with developing healthier eating habits and build on those.
+I quickly learned you can't outrun a bad diet.
+Start with developing healthier eating habits and build on those.